Split-Second Cookies Recipe

 - 1/3 cup raspberry jam

-- 1. In a large bowl, cream butter and sugar until light and fluffy.
+- 1. Preheat oven to 350°.
+Cream butter and sugar until light and fluffy.
 Beat in egg and vanilla.
-Combine the flour, baking powder and salt; gradually add to creamed mixture and mix well.
+In another bowl, whisk together flour, baking powder and salt; gradually beat into creamed mixture.

 Reviews for Split-Second Cookies